RU-28306

-RU-28306 is a synthetic indole alkaloid derivative which acts as a serotonin receptor agonist, with selectivity for 5-HT_{1} and 5-HT_{2} subtypes.
+RU-28306, also known as UCD0094 or as 4,α-methylene-N,N-dimethyltryptamine (4,α-methylene-DMT), is a synthetic indole alkaloid derivative which acts as a serotonin receptor agonist, with selectivity for 5-HT_{1} and 5-HT_{2} subtypes.
 It can be regarded as a conformationally restricted tricyclic derivative of DMT or a structurally simplified derivative of LSD.
 The binding affinity of racemic RU-28306 is closer to that of DMT than LSD, though with relatively higher affinity for 5-HT_{2} subtypes and lower for 5-HT_{1}.
+Subsequent research has further described its activity at the serotonin 5-HT_{2A} and 5-HT_{2C} receptors.
 It has been sold as a designer drug and was first reported to the EMCDDA by a forensic laboratory in Slovenia in 2017.
 It was subsequently patented by Delix Therapeutics in 2021.